danirus/django-comments-xtd/docs/tutorial.rst

  #.
 List the comments already posted, and
  #.
 Show the comment form, so that people can post comments.

-By using the :ttag:`get_comment_count` tag we will show the number of comments posted, right below the text of the blog post.
-The last part of the template should look like this:
+By using the :ttag:`get_comment_count` tag we will show the number of comments posted, right after the text of the blog post, modify code so that it looks like follows:

    .. code-block:: html+django

        {% get_comment_count for post as comment_count %}
        <div class="text-center" style="padding-top:20px">
-         <a href="{% url 'blog:post_list' %}">Back to the post list</a>
+         <a href="{% url 'blog:post-list' %}">Back to the post list</a>
          &nbsp;&sdot;&nbsp;
          {{ comment_count }} comments have been posted.
        </div>